nbeaver/why-linux-is-better/why-linux-is-better.rst

 .. _multiseat: https://wiki.archlinux.org/index.php/xorg_multiseat

-In Linux, the X server and kernel are separate, so the window manager can be restarted without a reboot.
+In Linux, the X server and kernel are separate, so the window manager can be restarted without rebooting the kernel.

-Should it be necessary to restart the kernel, one can do so cleanly without the aid of the X-server using the "`Magic Alt-SysRq keys`_".
+If a crash is unrecoverable and it becomes necessary to reboot the kernel, one can do so cleanly without the aid of the X-server using the "`Magic Alt-SysRq keys`_".

 .. _Magic Alt-SysRq keys: https://www.kernel.org/doc/Documentation/sysrq.txt

 There is a plethora of `window managers`_ and `desktop environments`_ to choose from on Linux, even for the same distribution,